 As a matter of fact, he has a new book.

-It's called Living in the Days, D-A-Z-E of Deception, where he talks about the many, many ways that lies are masquerading as truth and how you can discern the difference.
+It's called Living in the Days, D-A-Z-E, of Deception, where he talks about the many, many ways that lies are masquerading as truth and how you can discern the difference.

 I love Tom Homan.

-This guy has said so much, done so much, working so hard to protect our border, and consequently the citizens of this great country.
+This guy has said so much, done so much, working so hard to protect our border and consequently the citizens of this great country.

-You know, he's a former acting ice director.
+You know, he's a former acting ICE director.

 He's a retired federal agent.

-But right now, he started something called Borders 9-11 and 9-1-1, and we're gonna talk about that coming up.
+But right now, he started something called Borders 9-11 and 9-1-1.

 He's the president and CEO of that.

-We're gonna talk about the border.
+We're going to talk about the border.

 What can we expect going into the new year?